gemoc/monilog/README.md

 ### Moniloggers

-A monilog definition can be given a name and is split in three blocks:
+A monilogger definition can be given a name and is split in three blocks:

  - events: allow to specify the name of declared events that trigger the actions of the monilogger.
  - conditions: this optional block is used to evaluate expressions on the state of the program to determine whether the actions of the monilogger should actually be executed.